ysmood/nokit/doc/readme.jst.md

 - All async functions will return promise.
 - All functions are highly lazy designed, minimum boot time.
-- Test on Node v0.11+ on Mac, Linux and Windows.
 - Light weight and self-reference.

 # Installation